pyxu-org/pyxu/doc/index.rst

     <strong> Pyxu </strong> (pronounced [piksu], formerly known as Pycsou) is an open-source Python framework
     allowing scientists at any level to quickly prototype/deploy <em> hardware accelerated and out-of-core </em> computational imaging pipelines at scale.
-    Thanks to its hardware-agnostic <strong>microservice architecture </strong> and its tight integration with the PyData ecosystem, Pyxu supports a wide range of imaging applications, scales, and compute architectures.
+    Thanks to its hardware-agnostic <strong>microservice architecture </strong> and its tight integration with the PyData ecosystem, Pyxu supports a wide range of imaging applications, scales, and computation architectures.
     </p>

     <div class="homepage-button-container">